Click Here for a 3D design consultation with our interior designers!

 A KIDS ROOM DESIGN WHICH WILL GROW AS THEY DO

 Children’s tastes and preferences change as they grow—from their favourite characters and pop culture figures to their preferred colours.
 And, while they’d like to reflect that in the décor of their room, it’s unreasonable to renovate their rooms with each new fad or trend they decide to adopt or follow.
-There are certain methods you could adopt, however, to find a solution—design the room in a neutral palette, incorporating a similar shade across the walls, furniture, ceiling, follow and permanent fixtures, to serve as a blank canvas for working other moveable items.
+There are certain methods you could adopt, however, to find a solution—design the room in a neutral palette, incorporating a similar shade across the walls, furniture, ceiling for your kid's bedroom, follow and permanent fixtures, to serve as a blank canvas for working other moveable items.
 After that, you can swap your child’s décor pieces and accessories from time to time as they begin to change with age.

 STYLE TIP: Wall decals are a great way to infuse colour and a favourite character or pattern into a room.
 When sticking them on walls, use a non marking adhesive, such as Blu Tack, to avoid damaging or staining it.
 You can also incorporate your child’s colour preferences on their bed linens, cushions and throws.